jaronrayj/field-admin-puppeteer/README.md

 ### The goal...
-I do want this to be able to run for Field admins also... storing some notes about it here in case it happens in the future Not built out to set up a user in SF at this point, but **will** spit out the federated ID if field_admin is set to "true" or "t"
+I do want this to be able to run for Field admins also... storing some notes about it here in case it happens in the future Not built out to set up a user in SF at this point, but **will** spit out the federated ID by default right now.

 Optional Fields
 * sf_id - Salesforce Account ID (required for Field Admin setup)